abdullahzameek/Sent.Ai.rt/README.md

 A real-time camera feed that detects human emotion and adapts the style of the feed in relation to the emotion to create a picture that is in a style representative of the person’s mood.

-Extra Fearture 1 : Play back music that relates to the emotion?
+Extra Feature 1 : Play back music that relates to the emotion?

 Extra Feature 2 : Save and Tweet out the picture using a Twitter Bot.